roryl/future.lucee/README.md

 # future.lucee
 A Futures Implementation for Lucee

 Lucee has multiple concurrency features between async functions, tasks and thread {}, but working with the underlying thread implementation is cumbersome to work with.
-A Future provides syntactic suger over the use of thread {}.
+A Future provides syntactic suger over the use of thread {} by executing your task for you in a thread and giving you a handle to check on completion and get the result.

 ##How to Use
 Future.lucee is a single class, future.cfc.
 The basic use is to create a new future and pass a closure to it that will be executed.